 Carefully document these best practices and inform employees of these requirements.
 It’s also recommended you invest in regular employee training when introducing new technology and follow up on any changes to best practices or security processes.

 Finally, rely on trusted cloud service providers with robust security protocols to protect any sensitive data stored in the cloud.
-With these considerations, you can rest assured that your business’s assets are secure, whether on-site or remotely.
+With these considerations, you can rest assured that your business’s assets are secure, on-site or remote.

 Cloud Computing Threats